JMargueritatLab/rspro_alim/README.md

 # rspro_alim
-Plugin to drive an electrical alimentation from radiospare
+PyMoDAQ plugin to drive an electrical alimentation from radiospare